Heaven664/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `node express_server.js` or `npm start` command.
+- Run unit tests using the `npm run test` command.